AoDev/bard-router/documentation/docs/getting_started.md

 ### About the route path

 The route "path" is reserved to display the right view, in other words: __navigate the app shell__.
-Each key, like `/private/my-things` simply will have one corresponding view.
-Any dynamic content, will use the request params to display the corresponding data.
+Each key, like `/private/my-things` will have one corresponding view.
+Any dynamic content will use the request params to display the corresponding data.

 In summary, with bard-router, there is no route like: `/private/thing/:thingID/edit` but rather `/private/thing/edit?thingID=x`.
-This makes things simpler to reason about.
+This makes things simpler.

 ## Instantiate the router

 ### Accessing your app in the router hooks
-To have access to any variables you'd like in the router hooks, like your app store for example, you set it through the `app` option.
+To have access to any variables you'd like in the router hooks, like your app store for example, you can set any data through the `app` option.
 See below.

 ### Instantiation example